cancerberoSgx/accursed/README.md

 Summary: I discovered blessed, an awesome library for developing command line UI, but unformtunately is a discontinued project a dn has poor documentation.

 Instead of cloning the project, here I try to develope missing parts, learn, document, type and find issues, but on top of it.

-Some things included:
+So I'm learning, documenting prototypings and researching.
+The following is a summary of work done.

+# JSX

  * JSX/TSX support for all blessed components plus some of mine
- * focus manager
- * collapsible element
- *

-# JSX

  Simple, implementation of React.createElement to render JSX to blessed elements.